Matrix Decomposition and Applications: QR Decomposition

-where $\cspace([\ldots])$ is the subspace spanned by the vectors included in the brackets.
-The idea of QR decomposition is the construction of a sequence of orthonormal vectors $\bq_1, \bq_2, \ldots$ that span the same successive subspaces.
+where $\cspace([\ldots])$ denotes the subspace spanned by the vectors enclosed in the brackets.
+The principle behind \textit{QR decomposition} is to construct an orthonormal basis set $\bq_1, \bq_2, \ldots$ that spans the same sequence of subspaces:

-We provide the result of QR decomposition in the following theorem and we delay the discussion of its existence in the next sections.
+Orthogonal basis sets have many useful properties, such as simplifying coordinate transformations, projections, and distance computations.
+The QR decomposition, stated below, summarizes the result.
+A detailed discussion of its existence follows in subsequent sections.